jackwinslow/trainium/README.md

 # Trainium
-A social app that promotes mental fitness through physical fitness.\n Brainstormed, designed, and developed in under 24 hours for the Hack the Heights Hack-a-thon.
+A social app that promotes mental fitness through physical fitness.

+## Brainstormed, designed, and developed in under 24 hours for the Hack the Heights Hack-a-thon.